 An Alaska Airlines credit card can help you get an upgrade

 Want to stock your account with miles so you can start getting Alaska Airlines mileage upgrades right away?
 The Alaska Airlines Visa Signature® Credit Card can help you get there almost instantly.
-The card's generous 40,000-mile sign-up bonus offer, earned after spending $2,000 in the first 90 days of account opening, is enough to get you two upgrades right away with miles to spare.
+The card offers a generous sign-up bonus: 40,000 bonus miles and Alaska's Famous Companion Fare™ from $121 ($99 plus taxes and fees from just $22).
+To qualify simply make purchases of $2,000 or more within the first 90 days of opening your account.
+This is enough to get you two upgrades right away with miles to spare.

 Another great perk with this card is that you can bring a friend with you on a flight using your companion fare benefit.
 Once you reach your cardmember anniversary, you will earn an additional companion fare.